-- infrastructure such as gateways, warehousing, businesses and other customers, in order to move goods through the supply chain.
-Most goods that are moved on the road network are by HGVs. - 3.68 The Strategic Road Network consists of approximately 3,000 km of motorways and 4,100 km of trunk A roads.
+The Strategic Road Network consists of approximately 3,000 km of motorways and 4,100 km of trunk A roads.
 While it represents only 2% of the total road network, it accommodates 66% of HGV tonne-km, due to the strategic, long distance nature of freight movements .
-The most prominent HGV flows through the Transport for the South East area include the M25, A20/M20, A2/M2, M23/A23, A27/M27, A3, M3, and A34. - 3.69 The 2020 Department for Transport Road Investment Strategy 2 (2020-2025) sets out its vision for 2050; stating its desire for the Strategic Road Network to support the freight and logistics industry and to continue carrying more freight and more business than any other part of the transport system.
-This includes being resilient to changing circumstances and being better integrated with the wider transport network recognising that a 'second class' service will not cater sufficiently for the two-thirds of HGV miles travelled on the Strategic Road Network. - 3.70 National Highways' South Coast Central Route Strategy (2017) refers to the M3 and the M27/A27 forming part of the TEN-T Network, with the section of road between Portsmouth and Brighton potentially playing a more leading role in strategic freight, including through to the M25 and Gatwick Airport via the A23/M23 corridor.
-Enhancements are required to the A23 and A27 to tackle safety issues (such as poor junction visibility and road surface alignment) and boost network resilience. - 3.71 The Solent to the Midlands Multimodal Freight Strategy , undertaken jointly by Network Rail and National Highways, examines the importance of this vital corridor for freight activity.
+The most prominent HGV flows through the Transport for the South East area include the M25, A20/M20, A2/M2, M23/A23, A27/M27, A3, M3, and A34.

+Investment Strategy 2 (2020-2025) sets out its vision for 2050; stating its desire for the Strategic Road Network to support the freight and logistics industry and to continue carrying more freight and more business than any other part of the transport system.
+This includes being resilient to changing circumstances and being better integrated with the wider transport network recognising that a 'second class' service will not cater sufficiently for the two-thirds of HGV miles travelled on the Strategic Road Network.

+Route Strategy (2017) refers to the M3 and the M27/A27 forming part of the TEN-T Network, with the section of road between Portsmouth and Brighton potentially playing a more leading role in strategic freight, including through to the M25 and Gatwick Airport via the A23/M23 corridor.
+Enhancements are required to the A23 and A27 to tackle safety issues (such as poor junction visibility and road surface alignment) and boost network resilience.

+The Solent to the Midlands Multimodal Freight Strategy, undertaken jointly by Network Rail and National Highways, examines the importance of this vital corridor for freight activity.
 The A34 corridor connects Winchester and Oxford, whilst feeding into the wider Strategic Road Network routes such as the M3, M4, A303 and M40.
-The A34 is the busiest non-motorway trunk road in the UK, carrying 12,000 HGVs daily, which (in conjunction with the parallel rail link) carry goods between the south coast ports and the 'Golden Triangle' of distribution and logistics activity in the Midlands.
-The resilience of both the road and rail links, and increased integration and mode shift to rail, will be necessary to support future growth in freight flows (including for automobile parts, perishables, and chemical products). - 3.72 Increased investment in sustainable transport modes will also be vital, to foster mode shift away from single vehicle occupancy trips which will free capacity on the Strategic Road Network for freight traffic.
-This is particularly important around larger conurbations, where large numbers of short distance single occupancy local car trips contribute to congestion. - 3.73 A lorry park (or "truck stop") is a recognised and designated area along or adjacent to the road network that can be used by road freight transport drivers for rest breaks.
+The A34 is the busiest nonmotorway trunk road in the UK, carrying 12,000 HGVs daily, which (in conjunction with the parallel rail link) carry goods between the south coast ports and the 'Golden Triangle' of distribution and logistics activity in the Midlands.
+The resilience of both the road and rail links. and increased integration and mode shift to rail, will be necessary to support future growth in freight flows (including for automobile parts, perishables, and chemical products).

+Increased investment in sustainable transport modes will also be vital, to foster mode shift away from single vehicle occupancy trips which will free capacity on the Strategic Road Network for freight traffic.
+This is particularly important around larger conurbations, where large numbers of short distance single occupancy local car trips contribute to congestion.

+3.79 A lorry park (or "truck stop") is a recognised and designated area along or adjacent to the road network that can be used by road freight transport drivers for rest breaks.
 Lorry parks are typically located along the Strategic Road Network and adjacent to major freight generators, to enable drivers to rest sufficiently and plan routing.
 There are many variations of lorry parking, with a range of different facilities and provision to serve the interests of drivers across the industry, including overnight accommodation.
 Increasing provision of lorry parking and driver rest facilities can be explored through adopting different funding and operational models, including local authorities working with the private sector to deliver commercially viable sites.